saflo76/shellkit/README.md

 to NOT start by instructing a full recovery job.

-If we want avoid deeper modes, for ex. to make the duration less uncertain and have a more predictable/limited hardness on disk we can use ``-f`` option like in this example, oriented on probing the disk for first time:
+If we want avoid deeper modes, for ex. to make the duration less uncertain and have a more predictable/limited hardness on disk we can use ``-f`` option to lock on the recovery mode set at execution (default is mode0, rsync).
+This example is oriented on probing the disk for the first time:
 ```
 $ frpo-3sync -f /mnt/prefail /safe/recovery/data 10documents.ls
 ```